Marceillo/kayak-blog-pp4/README.md

 ### Future Features

-* Orginally I planned the like feature to include in the project but due to time constraints and have met the MPV criteria, I would like to come back to this project and include it at a later stage.I have since moved it to a won't have status on the Kanban Board.
+* Orginally I planned the like feature to include in the project but due to time constraints and have met the MPV criteria, I would like to come back to this project and include it at a later stage.
+  * I have since moved it to a won't have status on the Kanban Board.
 * For the contact form it would be great at a later stage setup an api with java script and implement a feature when a user sends there details that it goes to an email address of the admin.
 * The Favorite feature is working as planned but if the site should grow I will need to change it into a seperate link on the page as this method makes it easier for users to keep track of their project favorites.
 * The moment the colors are my favorite but there is always room for improvment also for the design and flow for the blog posts.
 Due to time this was  the biggest issue for me in this reguard.